Leifhaa/IN4030-oblig-1/README.md

 We can see that as the array size increases, we achieve a speedup which is > 1.
 It means that the paralell algorithm is more efficient to use as the array size increase.
 The reason the algorithm is slower for a lower array size is because there's costs in this algorithm with forinstance starting new threads which can be expensive when we're anyway dealing with small arrays.

 We also see that the execution time changes as the k value is changed.
 In the parallel algorithm it looks like the algorithm gets slower as the K increases.
 This is because we have larger arrays which has to be sorted and re-sorted.
-We also see the similar tendencies in the sequential algorithm when changing the K number.
+We also see the similar tendencies in the sequential algorithm when changing the K number.in